-The main objective of module five of the Master Executive in International Business (MIB-E) is to know the state of the World:
+The main objective is to know the state of the World:

-trade blocks, trends in regional economic integration, emerging countries (BRICS), or the emergence of the African continent.
-EENI has developed a
+regional trade blocks, trends in economic integration, the role of the BRICS countries, or the emergence of Africa.

-unique methodology of analysis of the State of the World based on
+The analysis of the State of the World is based on

 the concept of “Civilisations, Religions, and Regional Economic

 Module 6- Not to Corruption in International Business